340 Fourth Avenue | 10 am to 4 pm

 Explore the Bank’s historic board room with its ornate hand-carved Brazilian rosewood trim and molding.
 Guests are also welcome to tour the basement, with its 1930s Art Deco bank vault and custom-made steel beam supports for the Kohler lions one floor above, in the main hall.

-NOTE: You will experience this building in a guided tour offered every 10 to 15 minutes.
+NOTE: Guided tours offered every 20 minutes.
 Photography is limited to designated areas only.

 ABOUT THIS BUILDING